Russian Volunteer Corps: Organization

 The group gathers its forces through recruiting anti-Putin activists with civilian backgrounds and then coordinates with various political factions that move individuals across borders.
 Those associated with the RVC come from differing ideological backgrounds.
 They frequently share nothing other than a mutual opposition to the invasion of Ukraine coupled with the aim of ending the current Russian government.

+According to Kapustin, as of August 2022, the RDK "interacted" with the Ukrainian Armed Forces but was not recognized as a unit of the Ukrainian army.
+He stated: "We had to go all the way to the President of Ukraine to make our case and ask for permission to officially fight.
+The president gave the green light, and in one day, everything began to move."

 Reuters has recounted assertions that "RVC fighters [have] received regular salaries from the Ukrainian defence ministry" as well as that the overall "unit [has] numbered up to 200 fighters".
 However, the news agency has cautioned that these statements have not been independently verified.

-The RVC maintains a "Free Cossack Squad" consisting of Cossack volunteers primarily from the Kuban region of southern Russia with the unit reportedly taking part in the fighting in Avdiivka and Svatove.
+The RVC maintains a "Free-Cossack Detachment" consisting of Cossack volunteers primarily from the Kuban region of southern Russia with the unit reportedly taking part in the fighting in Avdiivka and Svatove.

+In 2023, the RVC expanded recruitment to prisoners of war from Z-Storm units, as well as ex-Wagner Group fighters who served in Africa.
+In an interview Kapustin explained that these fighters return from Africa to Russia to sell their property, and then they head off to fight for Ukraine.

-Before beginning a cooperation with the Civic Council, the unit only accepted Russians who were already abroad.
+Before beginning cooperation with the Civic Council, the unit only accepted Russians who were already abroad.
 With the cooperation the Civic Center functions as a ″kind of recruitment center″ and according to Anastasia Sergeyeva, the public face of the Civic Council, men were also then accepted directly from Russia.
 In order to join, volunteers fill out an online questionnaire or write to an encrypted mailbox.

 The Karelian Group, a battalion made up of separatists from Northwestern Russia of Finno-Ugric origin, became a part of the RVC in late 2023.